Horlafundz/Horlafundz/README.md

 - 👋 Hi, I’m @Horlafundz
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning how to be an internet coder
-- 💞️ I’m looking to collaborate on any kind code cracking
+- 💞️ I’m looking to collaborate on any kind of code cracking
 - 📫 How to reach me slizzylukaku@gmail.com

 <!---